 Step 6

 Lastly, connect the hose to the handset, and then connect the other end of the hose to the electric shower unit.
-And, now you should have a fully working electric shower.

 Can an Electric Shower be Fitted to any Bathroom?